suhantudor/crud-node-realworld-example/README.md

 bash restore_db.sh
 ```

+4. Access _adminer_ on **localhost:8080**

-4. Import postman collection and make first request
+5. Import postman collection and make first request

 ## 📝 Notes

-No notes!
+- To switch between databases go to _src/db/index.ts_ and uncomment the database that you want to use (comment the database that you do not want to use).

+- The tables in MySQLX adapter are created programmatically in the moment you start the application.

 ## ⚠️ License